jduarte/immortus/docs/minimalistic.md

 Minimalistic Immortus Details
 ===

+In this example we assume:

-We assume you already have jobs created and just need to know when they finish and just want to change the minimum possible
+- you already have jobs created and just need to know when they finish
+- you just want to change the minimum code possible
+- you only have one strategy configured globally

 Routes (file: config/routes.rb)
 ---